-About five minutes before Gianna shot this video of our spontaneous dancing to the Cha Cha Slide, (which I’m clearly not very skilled at, at least when there’s a cat bowl behind me,) I was sobbing in my car, something that I have done more times than I can count the last couple of days.
+About five minutes before Gianna shot these pics of our spontaneous dancing to the Cha Cha Slide, (which I’m clearly not very skilled at, but do have the ability to laugh at myself whilst doing,) I was sobbing in my car, something that I have done more times than I can count the last couple of days.
 I won’t bore you with the details as to why, as all of us are feeling things right now and sometimes they just implode, which is exactly what yesterday was for me.
 I highly doubt that the worst of this has occurred, and we are in for a long haul of intensity, uncertainty, and plenty more moments of me burying my head in my hands and unabashedly bawling my eyes out…

 But this is what I know:

 The kids came home yesterday from school and “Quarantine Social Isolation Vacation” began.
 I asked them how they were feeling about this whole virus thing and Lūck said to me, “Should I be worried mom?”
 And I said, “No.” Because he shouldn’t be.
 Not that this chaos isn’t worrisome, especially for these four kids that are technically part of the “vulnerable,” but the worries are for the adults, not the children.

 “Okay,” he said confidently.
 “Then I’m not worried,” reinforced by a solid embrace.

 All four of my offspring assured me that they had no plans of catching the corona or any virus and that they knew how to stay healthy, as they rattled off a list of the things we do on the regular to prevent illness, that included things like eating nutritious food, washing their hands, keeping things clean, taking their vitamins, getting plenty of sleep, exercising, and being outside.